 Visa Waiver Program

-Expanding the VWP by extending eligibility to additional countries beyond the 38 nations that currently participate would strengthen the security of the United States.
-Travelers entering the United States under the VWP are required to be pre-screened and pre-approved through DHS’s Electronic System for Travel Authorization (ESTA).
+Expanding the VWP by extending eligibility to additional countries beyond the 38 nations that currently participate would further strengthen U.S. national security because travelers entering the United States under the VWP are required to be pre-screened and pre-approved through DHS’s Electronic System for Travel Authorization (ESTA).
 Participating countries are required to issue passports that conform to international security standards and report information on all lost or stolen passports to U.S. authorities via INTERPOL.
 Participating countries also must share information with U.S. authorities on travelers who may pose a terrorist or criminal threat.

 The program has also directly boosted foreign direct investment (FDI) into America from participating countries.
-After gaining VWP status, FDI into the United States from South Korea, Singapore and Ireland have enjoyed significant, rapid gains.
-Additionally, during the five years before entering the VWP, overall U.S. merchandise exports to Czech Republic, Estonia, Hungary, Latvia, Lithuania, Malta, Slovakia and South Korea increased 36 percent slower than overall U.S. merchandise exports to the world.
-These exports have now grown to equal the global average.
+After gaining VWP status, FDI into the United States from South Korea, Singapore and Ireland has seen significant and rapid gains in addition to bolstering homeland security.

 U.S. TRAVEL POSITION

-The VWP is a proven program that increases foreign travel to America, enhances security, and strengthens our economy.
-The U.S. Travel Association advocates continued expansion of the VWP under its current parameters, which include improved security information sharing between the United States and visa waiver countries on criminal records, verifiable passport issuance, and a visa refusal rate of 10 percent.
+The VWP is a proven program that increases long-haul travel to America, enhances security and strengthens our economy.
+The U.S. Travel Association advocates for continued expansion of the VWP under its current parameters, which include improved security information sharing between the United States and visa waiver countries on criminal records, verifiable passport issuance and a visa refusal rate of 10 percent.

 - Further strengthen U.S. national security: The program strengthens U.S. border security and enhances the customs and entry security process due to the program’s pre-screened, pre-approved visitor entry process and increased security cooperation requirements for participating countries.